 I even had a fire eel (notoriously reluctant to switching to prepared) take NLS.

-My orange pike cichlids took to this stuff immediately and are growing well and very colorful.
+My orange pike cichlids took to this stuff immediately and grew well and were very colorful.

-Even clown knives, African butterfly fish, assorted spiney eels, etc. all take this food at my work and do much better on it.
+Even clown knives, African butterfly fish, assorted spiney eels, etc. all take this food at the shop and do much better on it.

 I have started recommending NLS on forums that I go to, as well as to customers.
 Some are hesitant about the price, but I tell them it is worth it and show them the pictures I have on the wall at work of my peacocks and discus.
 The only ones that don’t love the stuff are people whose fish didn’t eat it immediately and don’t want to let them get hungry enough to take a new food.

 Color improvement is usually very noticeable and very fast.
-However I have found that some fish do take longer than the guaranteed ten days to begin noticeable color improvement, but before long it kicks in.
+However I have found that some fish do take longer than the guaranteed ten days to begin noticeable color improvement, but sooner or later it kicks in.

 I think the apprehension that many people have about this food is that it should be fed exclusively.
 Most people cannot go against what they have heard over and over again, that they need variety.
 Well, maybe that WAS true, but there has never been a food as complete as NLS before, so it may have been necessary to vary the diet to make sure no problems developed.
 But now we have NLS.